medvedevgroup/SibeliaZ/README.md

 SibeliaZ was tested with CMake 3.5.1, gcc 5.4.0 and TBB 4.4.
 The easiest way to install the dependencies is to use a package management system.
-For APT on Debian systems they can be installed by the following, which should take only a couple of minutes:
+For APT on Debian systems they can be installed by the following command, which should take only a couple of minutes:

 	sudo apt-get install git cmake g++ libtbb-dev